REACT3D: Recovering Articulations for Interactive Physical 3D Scenes: Method

 \subsection{Openable object detection and segmentation}

-Interactive scene understanding requires semantic knowledge of which objects afford interaction (\eg{}, doors or drawers), beyond the appearance and geometry captured in static 3D scenes.
-As the first stage of our framework, openable object detection identifies candidate interactive instances, while part segmentation delineates their movable components from the surrounding structure to obtain aligned masks or meshes.
-This decomposes the input static scene into instance-level proposals that serve as the input domain for downstream articulation estimation, thereby determining the extent of interactivity in the resulting scene.
+Interactive scene understanding requires semantic knowledge of object affordances beyond static 3D geometry.
+The detection module is utilized to identify candidate interactive instances, while part segmentation delineates movable components from the structure to obtain aligned meshes.
+This decomposes the static scene into instance-level proposals for downstream articulation estimation, determining the extent of interactivity in the resulting scene.

-\paragraph{Open-vocabulary 2D detection and segmentation} Indoor scenes include diverse openable objects not captured by standard labels, motivating an open-vocabulary detection strategy to maximize interactive coverage.
+\myparagraph{Open-vocabulary 2D detection and segmentation} Indoor scenes include diverse openable objects not captured by standard labels, motivating an open-vocabulary detection strategy to maximize interactive coverage.
 We therefore first process the RGB frames \(\{\mathbf{I}_i\}_{i=1}^N\) of the static scene to recognize semantic tags of objects present in the scene using RAM++~\cite{zhang2023recognizeanythingstrongimage}.
 Let \(\mathcal{T} = \bigcup_{i=1}^N \texttt{RAM++}(\mathbf{I}_i)\) denote the aggregated tag set.
 We then apply a VLM-based filtering method built on LLaVA~\cite{liu2023llava} to retain only tags that satisfy our definition of openable objects, yielding \(\mathcal{T}_{\mathrm{open}} = \{\, t \in \mathcal{T} \mid f_{\mathrm{VLM}}(t)=1 \,\}\).
 Finally, Grounded~SAM~\cite{ren2024grounded} is applied with prompts \(\mathcal{T}_{\mathrm{open}}\) on each frame \(\mathbf{I}_i\) to localize and segment movable parts, producing a set of 2D instance masks \(\{\mathbf{m}_{i,k}\}_{k=1}^{n_i}\), where \(n_i\) denotes the number of detected movable parts in frame \(\mathbf{I}_i\), which are post-processed with hole filling to close interior gaps, as Grounded~SAM can miss door handles.
 Unlike prior approaches restricted to predefined labels, our open-vocabulary method mitigates label bias and yields better coverage of long-tail openable objects.